frm430342210/test-php-sdk/docs/SDK.md

-INVALID_ISSUE_AMMOUNT_ERROR|11008|AssetAmount this will be issued must be between 1 and Long.MAX_VALUE INVALID_DATAKEY_ERROR|11011|The length of key must be between 1 and 1024 INVALID_DATAVALUE_ERROR|11012|The length of value must be between 0 and 256000 INVALID_DATAVERSION_ERROR|11013|The version must be equal to or greater than 0 INVALID_MASTERWEIGHT _ERROR|11015|MasterWeight must be between 0 and (Integer.MAX_VALUE * 2L + 1)
+INVALID_ISSUE_AMMOUNT_ERROR|11008|AssetAmount this will be issued must be between 1 and Long.MAX_VALUE INVALID_DATAKEY_ERROR|11011|The length of key must be between 1 and 1024 INVALID_DATAVALUE_ERROR|11012|The length of value must be between 0 and 256000 INVALID_DATAVERSION_ERROR|11013|The version must be equal to or bigger than 0 INVALID_MASTERWEIGHT _ERROR|11015|MasterWeight must be between 0 and (Integer.MAX_VALUE * 2L + 1)
 INVALID_SIGNER_ADDRESS_ERROR|11016|Invalid signer address
 INVALID_SIGNER_WEIGHT _ERROR|11017|Signer weight must be between 0 and (Integer.MAX_VALUE * 2L + 1)